Order of United American Mechanics: Foundation and early growth

 The Order grew out of the resentment many native-born American workers in Philadelphia felt toward foreigners during the depression of the mid-1840s.
 As many American workers were laid off, poor German immigrants were allegedly taking their jobs at lower wages.
-In late 1844 a group of workers met in a series of conferences and decided to use their influence to secure the employment of American born workers and make purchases from Americans, rather than immigrants.
+In late 1844 a group of workers met in a series of conferences and decided to use their influence to secure the employment of American-born workers and make purchases from Americans, rather than immigrants.
 Among this group were Luther Chapin, George Tucker, James Lane, Richard Howell, Ethan Briggs and John Smulling.
 Seeing the benefits of organization, on July 4, 1845 these men and others held a meeting at #134 North Second Street in a room above Edward K. Tyrons rifle factory.
-The result of this confence was a subscription to rent out Jefferson Temperance Hall on July 8 for a convention to organize a secret society of workingmen.
+The result of this conference was a subscription to rent out Jefferson Temperance Hall on July 8 for a convention to organize a secret society of workingmen.
 The initial conference opened with an attendance of nearly sixty, but when the object of forming a secret society became apparent, the majority of the original attendees left and the conference was left with twenty five delegates, which included the six mentioned above.

 A further conference was held on July 15, which adopted resolutions on the purposes of the order and named it the American Mechanical Union.
 The group was renamed Order of United American Mechanics on July 22, adopted a constitution on July 29 and adopted it ritual on August 4.
 The group grew, chartering its second local lodge, called a council, in September.
 A State Council was organized for Pennsylvania on November 13, 1845 and a National Council on July 3, 1846.
 Luther Chapin was president of both the Pennsylvania State Council and the National Council.